-Creating a Funnel Chart
+Creating a funnel chart

-Create a bar chart with the measures and dimensions you wish to use
+Create a bar chart with the measures and dimensions you wish to use.

-Click on Horizontal Bars from the toolbar, to turn the chart on its side.
+Click on Horizontal Bars from the toolbar.

-Revisualize the bar chart to a Range chart.
+Re-visualize the bar chart to a Range chart.

-Under the Data Analysis Panel, click on Visualization.
+In the Data Analysis Panel, click on Visualization.

-You will get a Funnel Chart like this:
+You will get a funnel chart like this: